kwiesmueller/website/content/en/docs/reference/using-api/api-concepts.md

 the other changes being processed afterwards.
 As a result the applier takes ownership of any fields updated in the same request.

+### Known Issues

+- There is a known issue with using Server Side Apply on sub-resource endpoints where field ownership is not being updated [#88981](https://github.com/kubernetes/kubernetes/issues/88981).

 ### Disabling the feature

 Server Side Apply is a beta feature, so it is enabled by default.
 To turn this